Is your 5 year old starting to poop their pants, whether on purpose or not? Learn how to respond to your child suddenly having accidents again.

 I noticed that the more water I gave my son, the fewer times he pooped in his pants.
 He was better able to pass his stool in the toilet when he wasn’t constipated.

 Give your child a sippy cup of water he can carry with him everywhere, and encourage him to take frequent sips.
-Make sure he drinks five cups of water a day—you can even make it a game to see how many cups he drank so far for the day.
+Make sure he drinks five cups of water a day—you can even make it a game to see how many cups he drank so far.

-Offer plenty of fiber-rich food like fruits and vegetables to soften his stools.
+Eat a healthy diet with plenty of fiber-rich food like fruits and vegetables to soften his stools.
+Apples, prunes, and the occasional fruit juice can help.
+Simple dietary changes like adding more bran to his cereal or reducing dairy can be all it takes.
 And encourage him to move often during the day to further help his bowel movements.

-As always, check with your pediatrician to rule out bigger issues with constipation, as well as other resources she can offer that will help.
+As always, check with his pediatrician to rule out bigger medical conditions like chronic constipation or encopresis, as well as other resources she can offer that can help.

 7. Don’t make a big deal out of it

 This is likely the hardest bit of advice to follow, but so effective.
-And I get it—it’s difficult staying calm when your child is obviously clenching his body or making light of his accidents as if they were funny.
+And I get it—it’s difficult to stay calm when your child is clenching his muscles or making light of his accidents as if they were funny.

-But the more you fuss or repeatedly nag him about whether he needs to go, the more of an issue this becomes for him.
-He’ll see it as a power struggle and will be less willing to comply and try your suggestions when he senses a loss of control.
+But the more you fuss or repeatedly nag him about whether he needs to go, the more of an issue this becomes.
+He might see it as a power struggle and be less willing to comply and try your suggestions when he senses a loss of control.

 Instead, treat it matter-of-fact or at least in a neutral way.
 Talk about it once and let it go for the rest of the day.
 Clean up the accident without much fanfare (and enlist his help as well).
 Any time you feel compelled to bring it up, bite your tongue and see what happens if he doesn’t hear a peep from you.

 This doesn’t mean you ignore the topic completely.
 You can say, “You had an accident?
 Let’s go clean it up,” and deal with the issue quickly.
-But try not to let it escalate as if it was the biggest problem in the world—that only feeds into the conflict and extends the accidents further.
+But try not to let it escalate as if it were the biggest problem in the world—that only feeds into the conflict and make him have even more accidents.

-Just when you thought you were out of the woods, your 5 year old is starting to poop his pants and causing you alarm.
+Just when you thought you were out of the woods, your 5 year old is starting to poop his pants, causing you alarm (and him some embarrassment).

-Praise him for the times he keeps his undies clean all day.
-Rule out constipation by giving him plenty of water and fiber-rich food.
-And lastly, don’t make it a bigger deal than it has to be—escalating it will only make the problem worse, not better.
+Use positive reinforcement and praise him for the times he keeps his undies clean.
+Rule out constipation by giving him plenty of water and change his diet to include more fibrous food.
+And lastly, don’t make it a bigger deal than it has to be—escalating it might make the problem worse, not better.

-It’s been a while since those early potty training days—no wonder seeing accidents can suddenly feel frustrating.
-But rest assured that this won’t last forever, and that your 5 year old will be able to keep his undies clean—and poop in the toilet—once again.
+It’s been a while since those early potty training days—no wonder seeing accidents can feel frustrating.
+But rest assured that this is normal and won’t last forever.
+Most importantly, your 5 year old can keep his undies clean—and poop in the toilet—once again.

 Get more tips:

-- Why You Shouldn’t Say “Good Job!” to Kids (and What to Say Instead)
+- Don’t Say “Good Job!” (and What to Say Instead)

-- Why You Shouldn’t Reward Your Kids All the Time
+- Why You Shouldn’t Reward Kids (And What to Do Instead)

 Don’t forget: Join my newsletter and access How to Finally Stop Losing Your Temper below—at no cost to you: